hgabor47/vrpd_android/README.md

 6. Setup the running app and insert the mobile to the VR headset.
 7. Enjoy.

+## Library usage

+The visualisation is based on Rajawali VR library https://github.com/Rajawali/Rajawali

 ## Authors

 * **Gabor Horvath** - *Initial work* - [BabylonMessageSwap](https://github.com/hgabor47/babylonms)